SpareCores/sc-www/src/assets/articles/cloud-compute-performance-benchmarks.md

 with a degree from the Arts Faculty 😅 . . . so we decided to go with `div16`.

-Actually, it scales so well with the number of physical CPU cores, that we decided to make it the main metric to show fo all nodes.
+Actually, it scales so well with the number of physical CPU cores, that we decided to make it the main metric to show for all nodes.
 You can find it under the "SCore" name, which is a shorthand for "Spare Cores Score" (that we found problematic to pronounce, especially when you want to distinguish between the "Single-core Spare Cores Score"